-Applications of result re-established criteria and organizational objectives.
-Performance management systems are employed "to manage and align" all of an organization's resources in order to achieve highest possible performance.
+Applications of result re-established organizational objectives.^{3,4} criteria and management systems Performance employed "to manage and align" all of an organization's resources in order to achieve highest possible performance.1

 "How performance is managed in an organization determines to a large extent the success or failure of the organization.
-Therefore, improving PA for everyone should be among the highest priorities of contemporary organizations".
+Therefore, improving PA for everyone should be among the highest priorities of contemporary organizations".5

-Some applications of PA are compensation, performance improvement, promotions, termination, test validation, and more.
-While there are many potential benefits of PA, there are also some potential drawbacks.
-For example, PA can help facilitate management-employee communication; however, PA may result in legal issues if not executed appropriately, as many employees tend to be unsatisfied with the PA process.
-PAs created in and determined as useful in the United States are not necessarily able to be transferable cross-culturally specially in Indian conditions.9
+Some applications of PA performance improvement, compensation, promotions, termination, test validation, and more.6 While there are many potential benefits of PA, there are also some potential drawbacks.
+For example, PA can help facilitate management-employee communication; however, PA may result in legal issues if not executed appropriately, as many employees tend to be unsatisfied with the PA process.^{1, 7, 8} PAs created in and determined as useful in the United States are not necessarily able to be transferable cross-culturally specially in Indian conditions 9 its methods and practices.
+Following is the list of some of the limitations of PA